 On December 21, 2016, the Company issued \$250 million aggregate principal amount of 3.00% unsecured Convertible Senior Notes due 2023 (the "Convertible Notes"), in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the "Securities Act").
 Interest is payable semiannually on June 15 and December 15 of each year, beginning on June 15, 2017.
 The Notes will mature on December 15, 2023, unless earlier repurchased, redeemed, or converted in accordance with their terms.
 The Notes are convertible at the option of the holders, under certain circumstances and during certain periods, into cash, shares of the Company's common stock, par value \$0.01 per share ("Common Stock"), or a combination thereof.
 The net proceeds from the issuance of the Convertible Note offering were \$243.1 million, after deducting fees and estimated expenses payable by the Company.
-In addition, the Company used approximately \$13.5 million of the net proceeds from the issuance of the convertible Notes of the company entered into in connection with the issuance of the Convertible Notes.
+In addition, the Company used approximately \$13.5 million of the net proceeds from the issuance of the cost of the capped call transactions ("Capped Call Confirmations") that the Company entered into in connection with the issuance of the Convertible Notes.
 For additional information, see "- Note 16.
 Debt Instruments and Related Party Transactions."